 A levy on businesses based on the rateable value of the premises they occupy.
 It is also known as "business rates", the "uniform business rate" and the "national non-domestic rate".
-Local authorities collect the rate as agents for the Government which then redistributes the income to authorities on the basis of population.
+Since the localisation of Business Rates was introduced, NNDR is collected by billing authorities and distributed to central government, county and fire authorities on the basis of a pre-set formula which includes retaining a proportion of rate income for the billing authority.